Mitigating greenhouse gas emissions from livestock systems

 Leibniz Institute for Agricultural Engineering and Bioeconomy, ATB, Germany

-IE TEAGASC - Agriculture and Food Development Authority
+TEAGASC - Agriculture and Food Development Authority, Ireland

-FR Institut national de la recherche agronomique, INRAE
+Institut national de la recherche agronomique, INRAE, France

 Total requested funding